 And now I am eating tomato soup.

-They still hurt a little but, again, it’s much better than it was before.
+My teeth still hurt a little but, again, after getting my wisdom teeth removed everything feels much better than before.
 And my head hurts a little mainly because I haven’t had Coke or Coffee in a couple of days.
 I suppose I could but I don’t want to push it.

 Tomorrow I can eat eggs and mashed potatoes and then Friday I am supposedly able to start my real diet again.
-Like how all I care about it when and what I get to eat?
-Seriously, as soon as I am told I can’t eat real food I just start craving hamburger.
+Do you like how all I care about it when and what I get to eat?
+Seriously, as soon as I was told I can’t eat real food I just started craving hamburger.